Ataimo007/tyk-crd-migration/README.md

 **Operator Context**

-    > kubectl get operatorcontext -A
+    > kubectl get operatorcontext --all-namespaces

     NAMESPACE   NAME   AGE
     dev         dev    28d

-Below is they new operator context I will be associating the migrated CRDs with:
+Below is the new operator context we will be associating the migrated CRDs with:

     > kubectl config use-context tyk2

     Switched to context "tyk2".

-    > kubectl get operatorcontext -A
+    > kubectl get operatorcontext --all-namespaces

     NAMESPACE   NAME   AGE
     tyk         prod   15d